essc/clp_foss4g_workshop/source/qgis_raster_rectify.rst

 Add control points
 ,,,,,,,,,,,,,,,,,,

+1. Using the
+.. mActionCapturePoint|
-1. Using the |mActionCapturePoint| :guilabel:`Add Point button`, add a point to the main working area.
+:guilabel:`Add Point button`, add a point to the main working area.
 Click on a point in the raster image and click the button :guilabel:`From map canvas` to add the X and Y coordinates with the help of a georeferenced map already loaded in the QGIS map canvas.
 Use the zoom and